-Why an Integrated Workforce Management System is Key to a High-Impact HR Operation
+Why an HRIS is Key to a High-Impact HR Operation

 Posted in: Employee Benefits

-An integrated system of employee benefits administration used to be a “nice to have” for mid-sized companies.
-Today, it is very difficult to run a high-impact HR operation without an integrated technology platform, especially in light of new reporting requirements under the Affordable Care Act (ACA).
+A Human Resources Information System (HRIS) or Integrated Workforce Management System (IWMS) used to be a “nice to have” for mid-sized companies.
+Today, it is very difficult to run a high-impact HR operation without an integrated technology platform, especially in light of reporting requirements under the Affordable Care Act (ACA).

 Sadly, I meet many HR professionals who have experienced serious issues as a result of simple errors from manual entry.
 For example, when an employee receives a raise, his or her life insurance and disability premiums likely need to be adjusted.
 If this data is manually updated across different systems, incorrect information can accidentally be provided to health insurance carriers and result in denied claims.
 The emotional and financial distress for the employer and employee can be exorbitant.

 The bottom line is this: employee benefits are a major cost for every company.
-If your HR and benefit data are not entered and tracked properly, or your systems are not integrated and at least partially automated, you might not even know when you’re losing money and exposing your business to compliance issues.
+If your HR and benefit data are not entered and tracked properly, or your different human resources software is not integrated and at least partially automated, you might not even know when you’re losing money and exposing your business to compliance issues.

 How integration works

 In my experience, most executives aren’t fully aware of their disparate HR and benefits information systems.
-What they don’t always realize is that, now there are efficient and reliable solutions for integration.
+What they don’t always realize is that, now there are efficient and reliable solutions for hr information systems.

 Employees only see information that’s specific to them, eliminating the need to sort through benefits data that doesn’t apply to them.
 For the HR department, everything is now in one place.
 An integrated system can also provide consolidated billing for all insurance premiums, which can offer a massive improvement in efficiency.

-Many companies provide employee benefits administration systems, but the quality of their services varies greatly.
-In order to help you vet and narrow your choices you may want to do your due diligence and ask for recommendations from your industry peers, check facts and follow-up with references.
+Many HR management consulting companies provide employee benefits administration systems, but the quality of their services varies greatly.
+In order to help you vet and narrow your choices among the many types of HRIS you may want to do your due diligence and ask for recommendations from your industry peers, check facts and follow-up with references.
 Points to consider:

 - A highly reputable company with extensive industry experience, has the resources and best practices to implement your system smoothly.